How an Affirmative Poly/ENM Therapist Can Help You Navigate Open Relationships with Confidence

 To have empathy and familiarity with the specific relational values, frameworks, and conflicts that may arise.

 If you are currently in a Poly or ENM relationship, finding a therapist who specializes in this is likely to serve you better than one without Poly/ENM training and experience professionally and personally.
 Why?
 Therapists are supposed to serve all populations.
 We are trained to be as nonjudgemental as possible.
 However, as people ourselves, we carry natural and unconscious biases.
-It is possible that a therapist without any professional and personal understanding of polyamory or ethical non-monogamy will bring in unconscious judgements and biases to the therapeutic space, even despite their best efforts not to.
-A therapist trained in Poly/ENM frameworks, concepts, values, and relational issues is simply going to provide more pointed and attuned treatment.
-Folks who navigate issues in poly/ENM relationships deal with specific relational issues that folks who have only ever known monogamy may not know how to have understanding for, let alone know how to work with.
+It’s likely that a therapist without any professional and personal understanding of polyamory or ethical non-monogamy will bring in unconscious judgements and biases to the therapeutic space, even despite their best efforts not to.

-For example, many Poly/ENM couples consistently navigate scheduling (and sometimes therefore attachment-based jealousy) issues as they are dividing their time among more than one romantic/sexual partner.
+For example, many Poly/ENM couples consistently navigate scheduling (and sometimes attachment-based jealousy) issues as they are dividing their time among more than one romantic/sexual partner.
 Therapists without Poly/ENM experience may not be equipped to effectively empathize and guide clients to healthy and secure outcomes in these areas due to inexperience.
 When a Poly/ENM affirmative person finds a Poly/ENM affirmative therapist, they can be sure that the specific issues they’re dealing with relationally, will not only be empathetically understood, but also better attuned to from a treatment perspective.

-You’re Considering Poly/ENM
+If You’re Considering Poly/ENM

 If you’ve ever found yourself feeling frustrated by the rigid parameters of a monogamous relationship, or the compulsory monogamous culture at large, you may want to consider exploring Poly/ENM for yourself.
 A great way to embark on that journey can be navigating it with the help and professional experience of a Poly/ENM trained therapist.
 A Poly/ENM therapist may be able to guide you, answer questions, and provide relational solutions, where a therapist without Poly/ENM training may not.
 In so, you’ll be getting tailored treatment as you navigate and explore if these dynamics could be right for you.